DaedalicEntertainment/ue4-test-automation/README.md

 ![Simulating Input](Documentation/SimulatingInput.png)

+### Test Trigger Boxes

+Daedalic Test Automation Plugin ships with a convenience _Dae Test Trigger Box_ that allows you to set up test delays and assertions more quickly.
+These trigger boxes will just set a flag when triggered, and write a log.
+Our built-in [delays](Documentation/Delays.md) and [assertions](Documentation/Assertions.md) will use that flag to check if the box has been triggered.

 ### Test Timeouts

 At your _Dae Gauntlet Test Actor_ blueprint (or instance), you can specify a timeout for the test (defaults to 30 seconds).